Aliriyaj007/readme-first/README.md

 # readme-first

-A CLI utility that checks if a GitHub repository is "first-run friendly" and helps developers lower the barrier to entry.
+A CLI tool that checks whether a GitHub repository is first-run friendly — and tells you exactly what’s missing to help users run your project in under 60 seconds.

 ## 🧐 Why This Exists